Occupational Safety and Health

 Safety and health patrols and exemplary workplace awards

 In order to improve the level of safety and health in the workplace, we conduct safety and health patrols to confirm the 5Ss* at each workplace.
-In addition, we have been expanding good practices to other workplaces through the Safety and Health Committee, and in fiscal 2021, we recognized four workplaces as exemplary.
+In addition, we have been expanding positive examples to other workplaces through the Safety and Health Committee, and in fiscal 2022 we recognized two workplaces as exemplary.
 These activities will foster a culture of safety and create safe and pleasant workplaces throughout the company.